Documentation of Miahuatec Zapotec (dí’zdéh) of San Bartolomé Loxicha / Documentación del zapoteco miahuateco (dí’zdéh) de San Bartolomé Loxicha

 - legacy materials such as field notes and recordings from previous trips and writing papers, both by Rosemary Beam de Azcona and Emiliano Cruz Santiago

-This deposit contains material on Miahuatec Zapotec (dí’zdéh) gathered by Rosemary Beam de Azcona and Emiliano Cruz Santiago between 2005 and 2015.
+This collection contains material on Miahuatec Zapotec (dí’zdéh) gathered by Rosemary Beam de Azcona and Emiliano Cruz Santiago between 2005 and 2015.
 Some of the materials were recorded or transcribed during Rosemary Beam de Azcona’s ELDP postdoctoral fellowship.
 Some of the materials were recorded or transcribed during Emiliano Cruz Santiago’s grant period.
 Emiliano died at the end of his grant period.
 His materials were subsequently collected and organized by Rosemary, who deposited them in ELAR in this combined collection on Miahuatec Zapotec.

 Before the research underpinning this collection, Rosemary Beam de Azcona had worked with other varieties of Miahuatec between 1997 and 2005.
 She is an expert on neighbouring Coatec Zapotec language and can use her knowledge to recognise loanwords and other contact phenomena with this other Zapotec language, which is thought to have been in the Loxicha region much earlier than Miahuatec.